 Most often, I spoon the chicken and sauce over simple rice so it soaks up the creamy garlic flavor.
 The texture stays soft, and the whole plate feels balanced without extra work.
 If I have bread on hand, I set a few slices on the table to catch the sauce.

-Variations and Adjustments for {Creamy Garlic Chicken Bites}
+Variations for Creamy Garlic Chicken Bites

 Creamy Garlic Chicken Bites is one of those meals I have adjusted many times depending on what was in my fridge, and Chef Thomas has learned that small changes can work well when the base method stays the same.
+When I build a fuller table, I sometimes serve it alongside steady dishes like cheesy garlic butter mushroom stuffed chicken or something familiar such as marry me chicken meatballs.

 Mild or Spicy